Matt444/GameStore--backend/README.md

 ## Getting Started

-> Note: Installed node.js and mysql server are required.
+> Note: Node.js and mysql server are required.

 Clone project, then create database using script from db/create.sql.